Nina Pekerman: Biography

-Nina Pekerman was born in Chişinău, Moldova as a preterm baby.
+Pekerman was born in Chişinău, Moldovan SSR, Soviet Union as a preterm baby.
 Her father, Michael, worked as a director of a transportation company and trained in martial arts.
 Her mother, Raissa, was an athlete and a draftsman in her profession, but worked in a different jobs to raise Nina and her big sister, who were both sick.
-In order to gain strength Nina trained in sport since her childhood, from 10 till 13–14 years old she was in a swimming club, afterwards she moved to a sport boarding school.
+In order to gain strength, Pekerman trained in sport since her childhood, from 10 till 13–14 years old she was in a swimming club, afterwards she moved to a sport boarding school.

 When she was 17 Nina Pekerman immigrated to Israel by herself with NAALE Program (in Hebrew: Teenagers Emigrating Before Parents") of the Jewish Agency for Israel, studied for two years in an agricultural high school in Kfar Silver.

 She was recruited into the Israel Defense Forces and served first as a secretary and afterwards went to a Physical fitness combat trainers course, and served most of her mandatory military tenure in that position.

 Starting in 1998 Perkerman studied Physical fitness for disable persons) in Wingate Institute.
 After five years in which she lived alone in Israel, her parents immigrated to Israel.
 In 2002, she competed for the first time in Triathlon, afterwards she focused on cycling races and in 2003 she competed in the second level of the world championship and finished in 25th place.
 In 2004 her father died and she returned to Israel to live with her mother, in the same year she was offered a contract with an Italian professional team and she moved back to Italy, but after two weeks she discovered her mother had cancer and she returned once again to Israel.

 In 2005, she won the Maccabiah Games in Triathlon.
 From 2004–07 she was Israel Triathlon champion, in 2008 she did not compete and in 2009 she was again Israel champion in Triathlon.